 Former Prime Minister Kukrit Pramoj's house reflects his long, influential life.
-After Thailand became a constitutional monarchy in 1932, he formed the country's first political party and was prime minister in 1974 and 1975.
-(Perhaps he practiced for that role 12 years earlier, when he appeared with Marlon Brando as a Southeast Asian prime minister in The Ugly American.)
+After founding Siam Rath newspaper in 1950 and writing several novels, he served as prime minister in 1975 and 1976.
+(Perhaps he practiced for that role 12 years earlier, when he appeared with Marlon Brando as a fictional Southeast Asian prime minister in The Ugly American.)
 He died in 1995, and much of his living quarters—five interconnected teak houses—has been preserved.
-Throughout his life, Kukrit was dedicated to preserving Thai culture, and his house and grounds are monuments to a bygone era; the place is full of Thai and Khmer art and furniture from different periods.
+Throughout his life, Kukrit was dedicated to preserving Thai culture, and his house and grounds are monuments to a bygone era; the place is full of Thai and Khmer art and period furniture.
 The landscaped garden with its Khmer stonework is also a highlight.
 It took Pramoj 30 years to build the house, so it's no wonder that you can spend the better part of a day wandering around.